ElemeFE/element/examples/docs/es/table.md

 ### Tree data and lazy mode

 :::demo You can display tree structure data。When using it, the prop `row-key` is required。Also, child row data can be loaded asynchronously.
 Set `lazy` property of Table to true and the function `load`.
-Specify `isLeaf` attribute in row to determine which row contains children.
+Specify `hasChildren` attribute in row to determine which row contains children.

 ```html
 <template>